 Employees learn best when they encounter challenges in their business processes that they have to solve.
 Every time a challenge arises, employees are curious to find out effective solutions.
 This need to learn combined with a heightened focus makes learning more effective during these bursts of curiosity than at any other time.
 This is also the point where employees look for highly relevant, concise information that they can quickly consume to find immediate solutions.

-Apart from Unilever, there are a number of microlearning examples across other billion-dollar enterprises like Google, IBM, and Cisco, to name a few.
-In this article, we will explore each of these corporate microlearning examples, one-by-one.
+Apart from Unilever mentioned earlier in this article, there are a number of microlearning examples across other billion-dollar enterprises like Google, IBM, and Cisco, to name a few.

 1. Google's Whisper Courses for Manager Training

 In the first of our microlearning examples, we start with Google’s simple, yet effective take on the training approach.
 When their managers had to be trained on the importance of safe team culture, Google looked for an effective training method that went beyond the traditional classroom training.

 A training session or a seminar is fruitless if learners do not apply what they are taught in real-life situations.
 This is precisely the challenge that Google wanted to address.
 They needed a training method that would help managers retain important information and also prompt them to try what they knew.